Dionne-Lab/nkt_tools/docs/source/index.rst

     laser = Extreme()
     laser.set_emission(True)

 :mod:`nkt_tools` is a wrapper around NKT's DLL to provide object oriented interaction with NKT products.
 NKT Extreme/Fianium lasers and the Varia system are currently supported.
-Additional systems can be accessed through the DLL by using the registerRead/Write functions within :mod:`nkt_tools.NKTP_DLL` or interested developers can write new modules by following the :doc:`developent notes </development_notes>` provided.
+Additional systems can be accessed through the DLL by using the registerRead/Write functions within :mod:`nkt_tools.NKTP_DLL` or interested developers can write new modules by following the :doc:`development notes </development_notes>` provided.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 3
    :caption: Manual

    guide